 Conclusion and Requested Actions

-The violation discussed in this letter does not necessarily constitute an exhaustive list.
-You should immediately correct the violation that is referenced above, as well as violations that are the same as or similar to the one stated above, and take any necessary actions to bring your tobacco products into compliance with the FD&C Act.
+The violations discussed in this letter do not necessarily constitute an exhaustive list.
+You should take prompt action to address any violations that are referenced above, as well as violations that are the same as or similar to the ones stated above, and take any necessary actions to bring your tobacco products into compliance with the FD&C Act.

-Please submit a written response to this letter within 15 working days from the date of receipt describing your corrective actions, including the dates on which you discontinued the violative labeling, advertising, sale, and/or distribution of these tobacco products and your plan for maintaining compliance with the FD&C Act.
-If you do not believe that your products are in violation of the FD&C Act, include your reasoning and any supporting information for our consideration.
-You can find the FD&C Act through links on FDA’s homepage at http://www.fda.gov
+Please submit a written response to this letter within 15 working days from the date of receipt describing your actions to address any violations and bring your products into compliance, including the dates on which you discontinued the violative sale, and/or distribution of these tobacco products and your plan for maintaining compliance with the FD&C Act.
+If you believe that your products are not in violation of the FD&C Act, include your reasoning and any supporting information for our consideration.
+This letter notifies you of our findings and provides you with an opportunity to address them.
+You can find the FD&C Act through links on FDA’s homepage at http://www.fda.gov.

-Please note your reference number, RW1800930, in your response and direct your response to the following address:
+Please note your reference number, ER2200667, in your response and direct your response to the following address: